by Norio Hayakawa

-For too long, Japan has endured continual harassment from North Korea and even from Red China which keeps harping endlessly on Japan’s past atrocities in World War II and which seems to be the new bully of Asia.
+For too long, Japan has endured continual harassment from North Korea and even from Red China which keeps harping endlessly on Japan’s past atrocities in World War II.

-We must not forget that several years ago North Korea also had snuck past Japan’s maritime boundary line and abducted Japan’s citizens.
+North Korea also had snuck past Japan’s maritime boundary line and abducted its citizens.

 North Korea still refuses to publicly admit its criminal conduct and to properly disclose the whereabouts of the abductees.